Geeksongs/geeksongs.github.io/index.md

 ## Experience
 ### 1.The University of Sydney, 2019-Now
-- I'm currently a undergraduate student majoring in Computational data science and Statistics from the University of Sydney.
+- I have transfered to the University of Sydney to learn Data Science and Mathematics.
 I'll graduate with a Bachelor of advanced computing degree(with Honor).
 My ambition is to become a computer vision researcher in the future.
 All of my math courses reach 90+ marks, my Calculus'mark is 95, my Linear Algebra's mark is 93.

 ### 2.Computational Intelligence Chongqing Key Laboratory, 2019.1-2019.3
 - I am one of the team members in this famous Artificial Intelligence Laboratory in the Southwest of China to learn Computer vision .
 During this time, I have completed a project for dashboard recognition.

+### 3.Chongqing University, 2017.8-2019.8
+- I was admitted by Chongqing University and start my university life.

 ## Interested Research area
 1. Computer Vision